vtex-apps/store-components/docs/BackToTopButton.md

 # Back To Top Button

-`BackToTopButton` is a store block exported by the Store Components app that redirects users to the top of the page when clicked on.
+`back-to-top-button` is a store block exported by the Store Components app that redirects users to the top of the page when clicked on.

 ![image](https://user-images.githubusercontent.com/28419764/77644893-9238af80-6f40-11ea-8ceb-7355d0c12686.png)

-*Back To Top Button rendered as a text button*
+_Back To Top Button rendered as a text button_

 ![image](https://user-images.githubusercontent.com/28419764/79279983-a60f6b80-7e85-11ea-9a8d-48abd655e559.png)

-*Back To Top Button rendered as a caret icon*
+_Back To Top Button rendered as a caret icon_

 ## Configuration